cognitedata/toolkit/README.md

 Note that there are option flags to delete previously created resources (deterministic) and data.
 Check `cdf-tk deploy --help` for information

-> [!TIP]
+> [!NOTE]
-> Make sure .env files are added to .gitognore so secrets aren't accidantaly pushed to version control.
+> Make sure .env files are added to .gitognore so secrets aren't accidentally pushed to version control.
 > It is also a good idea to add the `build_dir` to `.gitignore`to avoid checking it in to source control. `build_dir` defaults to `./build`.